valentjn/uni-stuttgart-phdthesis-template/README.md

   (one word per line, all lowercase, with hyphens where hypenation is allowed).
 * *Debug mode:* This shows all boxes, glues, and kerning info.
+* *Partial compile mode:* This allows to select individual chapters to speed up the compilation process.
+After enabling this mode, turn on the respective `compileChapterX` toggle to only compile that chapter (without appendices, table of contents, glossary, and bibliography).

 By default, the draft and the check mode are activated.